yykamei/thwack/CONTRIBUTING.md

 ## Contribution with pull request

-You can try the latest vedrsion of thwack by pulling this source code:
+You can try the latest version of thwack by pulling this source code:

 ```console
 git clone https://github.com/yykamei/thwack